Popeydanielmate/oct23-t3w8-colouracademy/README.md

 - Base Colour
     - Hex colour of new theme
-- Localstorage manager for list of CSS themes
-    - Array of theme lists
-- Localstorage manager for current CSS theme
+- Current CSS theme
-    - One theme list
+	- one theme list
+	- localstorage
 - List of CSS themes
-    - Array of theme lists
+	- array of theme list
-- Current CSS Theme
-    - One theme list
+	- localstorage

 ## Data